maggisk/bezclock/README.md

 # bezclock
-Super simple bezier clock with [love2d](https://love2d.org/) for using as my screensaver :)
+Super simple bezier clock with [love2d](https://love2d.org/) to use as my screensaver :)

 ![](demo.gif)